echancrure/PTC-Solver/README.md

 An informal brief introduction is available at See https://docs.google.com/document/d/121YIr-f-EwJ7aLwtxQoahjZ2XtOTJK6sdLUz0-SA2ig/edit?usp=sharing for further information where comments can be made.

+The repository master branch contains the latest stable version.
+The dev branch is work in progress.

 2. WHAT'S NEW IN THIS RELEASE

 Version 2.0 is a significant overhaul.
 The PTC Solver internal constraints